plan44/p44mbrd/README.md

 - [Support for libev based mainloop](https://github.com/project-chip/connectedhomeip/pull/24232)
 - [Fix Avahi based dns-sd implementation](https://github.com/project-chip/connectedhomeip/pull/26397)

-And one draft pending (at the time of writing this):
+And two pending (at the time of writing this):

 - [dynamic endpoints: add automatic attr storage, instantiation from ZAP templates](https://github.com/project-chip/connectedhomeip/pull/28372).
 This one in particular will help building bridge apps *a lot*!
+- [external build systems: scripts/configure: allow out-of-tree project root](https://github.com/project-chip/connectedhomeip/pull/29627).
+This is a small contribution to the work done in the [matter-openwrt](https://github.com/project-chip/matter-openwrt) context which is extremely useful for building matter SDK based projects from within third-party build systems (not only openwrt!).

 ### p44utils

 p44mbrd is also based on a set of generic C++ utility classes called [*p44utils*](https://github.com/plan44/p44utils), which provides basic mechanisms for mainloop-based, nonblocking I/O driven automation daemons, as well as a script language, [*p44script*](https://plan44.ch/p44-techdocs/en/#topics). p44utils is included as a submodule into this project.

-## Early Beta - Work in Progress!
+## Beta - Work in Progress!

 **This project is still beta**!
-It is not yet certifiable (let alone certified), and has gaps in functionality.
-Still, it works pretty nice already with Apple Home for lights, color lights, plugin switches, window coverings, and some sensors  at the time of writing.
+It is not yet certified, and has some gaps in functionality.
+Still, it works pretty nice already with Apple Home, Smartthings, Google and maybe others for lights, color lights, plugin switches, window coverings, and some sensors  at the time of writing.

-So expect a lot of changes and additions in the next few months!
+So expect a changes and additions in the next few months!

 ## License